Provider Frequently Asked Questions

 ArrowForward

-No, patients in TAF grant programs are ineligible for Reenrollment.
+No, patients in TAF grant programs are ineligible for reenrollment.
 If the value of a patient’s grant runs out and the status of the disease program for which they are enrolled is “open,” they may apply for an additional grant.
 If the program status of their program is “waitlist,” they may apply for the disease program waitlist.

 ArrowForward